-The idea of selectively compressing aspects of a model railroad has been around for a long time, but has mostly been applied to physical things such as building size, number of windows, bridge length, etc. The motivation is that our model railroad layouts are significantly smaller than the prototype, so to help compensate for this, we reduce the size or number of various elements to help make the layout seem bigger.
-The notion that this same idea can be applied to the operational aspects of running a model railroad has not been popular, but will be explored here.
+The idea of selectively compressing aspects of a model railroad has been around for a long time, but it has mostly been applied to physical things such as building size, number of windows, bridge length, etc. The motivation is that our model railroad layouts are significantly smaller than the prototype.To help compensate for this, we reduce the size or number of various elements to help make the layout seem bigger.
+The notion that this same idea can be applied to the operational aspects of running a model railroad has not been popular, but it will be explored here.

-Model train sizes and distances are already vastly smaller that on the prototype, and we often operate with a “fast clock” to enhance the notion of time and distance, but there are a few more things that can be done from a timing perspective to enhance layout operations.
+Model train sizes and distances are already vastly smaller that on the prototype, so we often operate with a “fast clock” to enhance the notion of time and distance, but there are a few more things that we can do from a timing perspective to enhance layout operations.

 Another area that can be compromised from prototype practice is the time of day or the number of times per day that an industry is switched.
 No plant manager will be placing irate phone calls to the railroad if multiple trains per day switch the same industry.
 From the perspective of each crew switching an industry, they are the only game in town when they are there, and what others do at a different time of the day is of no concern to them.
 This way we can extract far more play value from one set of industries in a given town.
 It is certainly possible to have some dwell time on some cars so that not all of the cars get picked up at the same time.
 A small amount of this will help to have some cars that are not to be moved by a given train and interfering with those that should move, thereby increasing the switching effort required, and hence the play value.